Akecel/gechoplate/README.md

 ### Makefile

-Gechoplate use a Makefile to manage all commands of the project, you can display the list of commands with :
+Gechoplate use a Makefile to manage all commands of the project.

+You can display the list of commands with :

 ```sh
 $ make help